sergiocrol/stagy/README.md

 **layout**

-- As a user I want to see a navbar with a logo and menu item in every view
+- As a user I want to see a navbar with a logo and back button
-- As a user I want to see a footer with notifications, requests and search button in every view
+- As a user I want to see a footer with notifications, requests, search and profile buttons in every view
-- As a user I want to see a menu button in the nav that allows me to access my profile and logout

 **homepage**